KiritchoukC/Articles/deploy-nuxt-on-firebase/article.md

 > N
 ```

-> A wild public directory appeared !
+> A wild public directory appeared!
 Our project structure is now complete.

-We can now edit our function.
+We can now edit our function...

 ## Implement SSR function